Most Singapore business websites target keywords by volume rather than intent, because agencies start with tools, not customer research.

 The difference between SEO that produces revenue and SEO that produces reports is about 3 weeks of research that most agencies skip.

 If you read this and recognised your own situation, you are not alone.
 Most Singapore businesses are in the same position.
 The good news is that every one of these 5 mistakes is fixable.
 And fixing even one of them can dramatically change what your organic search produces.
+Book a free strategy call and I will show you which of these five mistakes are on your site.

 If you want to see exactly where your site stands, I offer a free 30-minute SEO audit.
 No pitch.
 I will show you your top 5 keyword opportunities, your biggest technical issues, and whether your current strategy has a targeting problem.